 Most of the film takes place in one location.
-Also, it’s slow as molasses, but I liked the way the plot is in no hurry to go anywhere.
+Also, it’s as slow as molasses, but I liked the way the plot is in no hurry to go anywhere.
 Altman’s usual attention to minor details really pays off.
 He went as far as creating the board game that’s at the core of the story.
 The shooting was particularly difficult.
-Altman insisted that the film could only be shot on a remote location in Canada and the freezing weather put extra strains on the crew and actors — the steam that comes out of actors’ mouths is real!
+Altman insisted that the film could only be shot in a remote location in Canada and the freezing weather put extra strains on the crew and actors — the steam that comes out of actors’ mouths is real!

 Conclusions & Final Thoughts:

 Quintet is an acquired taste.
-Your sensibilities will dictate how you react to it — brilliant or a pretentious mess.
+Your sensibilities will dictate how you react to it: brilliant or a pretentious mess.
 Personally, it’s destined to become one of my favorite Altman films.
 With Bibi Andersson (Persona), Nina van Pallandt (American Gigolo), and Craig Richard Nelson (Three Women).
 Color, 118 minutes, Rated R.